- Do I need to provide EFIN verification?

 - Once on the Dashboard, select the Account drop down and Account Details.

-- Click Upload under the EFIN section.
+- Click Submit EFIN under the Tax Prep Credentials section.

 - Enter your information on the form.